If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 The wire rack or ridged foil means the heat can easily reach both sides of the halloumi, so you don’t have to flip it halfway through heating.

-If you use a simple baking tray, lightly oil it and flip the halloumi after the first 1-2 minutes.
+If you use a baking tray, lightly oil the tray and flip the halloumi halfway through heating.

 Reheating halloumi in a skillet